bevy-inspector-egui v0.15.0-pre.0 Announcement and Migration Guide

 env.ui_for_reflect(value, ui)

-This will just work and display the value of the StandardMaterial
+This will just work and display the value of the StandardMaterial.

 Side node about change detection

-value and directly write env.ui_for_reflect(&mut *value, ui)
+If you have a Mut value and directly write env.ui_for_reflect(&mut *value, ui) you will always trigger change detection.

 The proper way to write this is